-- Is preventative maintenance enough given the utilisation of the cycleway, footpath or track?
+- Is preventative maintenance enough given the utilization of the cycleway, footpath or track?

 Oregon Department of Transportation and Portland Bureau of Transportation are now using big data available from Strava for transportation planning, route usage analysis, and planning cycleway safety improvements.

-Future extension of the use of this type of crowdsourced data will be to couple it with crowdsourcing condition inspections – so for example a cyclist using Stava can quickly push a maintenance issue they see or ride over, and think is a safety concern, to the municipality – which can then be used for maintenance intervention prioritisation, and also customer concern and feedback analysis.
+Future extension of the use of this type of crowdsourced data will be to couple it with crowdsourcing condition inspections – so, for example, a cyclist using Stava can quickly push a maintenance issue they see or ride over, and think is a safety concern, to the municipality – which can then be used for maintenance intervention prioritization, and also customer concern and feedback analysis.

 Big data is here to stay and is only going to get bigger as more applications and uses are found.